swaptacular/swpt_accounts/protocol.rst

    The moment at which this message was sent (the message's timestamp).

+prepared_at : date-time
+   The moment at which the transfer was prepared.

 If a prepared transfer has not been finalized (committed or dismissed) for a long while (1 week for example), the server MUST send another `PreparedTransfer`_ message, identical to the previous one (except for